-The authentication process of Kyuubi is used to verify the user identity that a client used to talk to the Kyuubi server.
+The authentication process of kyuubi is used to verify the user identity that a client used to talk to the kyuubi server.
 Once done, a trusted connection will be set up between the client and server if successful; otherwise, rejected.

-Note that, this authentication only authenticate whether a user can connect with Kyuubi server or not.
+Note: This only authenticate whether a user or client can connect with Kyuubi server or not using the provided identity.
 For other secured services that this user wants to interact with, he/she also needs to pass the authentication process of each service, for instance, Hive Metastore, YARN, HDFS.